Ahmed Johnson: Intercontinental Champion (1996)

 At King of the Ring, Johnson defeated Goldust to win the Intercontinental Championship.
 As the first African American Intercontinental Champion, most assumed it was only a matter of time before he climbed to main event status.
 He was soon paired on-screen with Shawn Michaels in several tag team matches and often helped Michaels against Jim Cornette and his men, known as Camp Cornette.
 At International Incident, Johnson, along with Sycho Sid and Michaels, lost to Vader, Owen Hart, and the British Bulldog.

 On the July 22 edition of Raw, Michaels and Johnson teamed again and challenged The Smoking Gunns (Billy and Bart) for the Tag Team Championship.
 During the match, Faarooq Asad debuted and attacked Johnson.
 This was supposed to lead to a match at SummerSlam for the Intercontinental Title.
 On August 5 edition of Raw, Johnson won an 11-man battle royal, last eliminating the man whom he beat for the Intercontinental title, Goldust, to be the #1 contender for the WWF Championship for the day after SummerSlam.
-However, Johnson was diagnosed with legit kidney problems, and was forced to miss both SummerSlam and his scheduled WWF Championship match the following night.
+However, Johnson was diagnosed with legitimate kidney problems, and was forced to miss both SummerSlam and his scheduled WWF Championship match the following night.

 As a result, he was out for four months and in order to keep the angle going, the attack by Faarooq was said to be the cause of the kidney damage.
 The news was made public on WWF programming by incorporating it into the 11-man battle royal which Johnson won.
 Voice-over commentary was added so that Johnson's participation in the battle royal was said to be against doctors' orders, when in reality his kidney problem had yet to be discovered at the time of taping.
 The injury forced him to vacate the Intercontinental Championship, which was subsequently won in a tournament by Marc Mero.